 Time Navigator is DMF-aware and supports a broad range of servers and client operating systems including SGI IRIX and 64-bit Linux running on Intel Itanium 2 processors.
 It also supports a wide range of SAN hardware and tape libraries.
 Time Navigator by default uses Atempo's proprietary Time Navigator protocol for all data transfers.

-To make Time Navigator aware of a DMF filesystem, add a line resembling the following to the full-Time-Navigator-installation-path/Conf/parameters file:
+To make Time Navigator aware of a DMF filesystem, add a line resembling the following to the full-Time-Navigator-installation-path/Conf/parameters file, where /dmfusr is the DMF user filesystem:

+'''

 parameter:bapi_fs=/dmfusr

+'''